wolkykim/qlibc/README.md

 All container APIs have a consistent look and feel.
 It basically provides a creator function which usually returns a pointer to a container structure.
-Also, **all functions related to the container can be accessed through function pointers inside of the container** or traditional style direct access APIs.
+Also, **all functions related to the container can be accessed through function pointers inside the container** or through traditional direct-access APIs.

-So, regardless of which container you use, you can simply put elements into a list with `container->put(container, ...)` or you can call them using direct API like qtreetbl_put(container, ...).
+So, regardless of which container you use, you can simply put elements into a list with `container->put(container, ...)` or you can call them using direct APIs such as `qtreetbl_put(container, ...)`.

 The example below illustrates what it looks like.